Orwell Astronomical Society (Ipswich)

 A Quiet Weekend - Reflections From an Unemployed Exhibitor

-However, the modest number of visitors did have a positive side, mainly in that it was possible to give more time to talk to them.
+However, the modest number of visitors did have a positive side, in that it was possible to spend more time talking to each one.
 For those of us whose intended function was made redundant by the weather, it was possible to drift around and engage the visitors in deep (or shallow) conversation on astronomical topics.
 One visitor who wanted to make a kite in the shape of The Plough asked Ken to check the accuracy of the plans!
 The exhibitors downstairs had more time to explain the computer displays, radio astronomy, and the excellent video shot at the Tomline Refractor of the lunar occultation of Saturn some three weeks earlier.
 People manning the Anglia Cameras display stand also had more time to talk and explain things.

 There was also time for members of OASI to talk amongst themselves.
 There was a continuing vigorous debate around the Anglia Cameras stand about society-owned telescopes.
 Light grasp was the topic, and in particular the value to the society of two very different telescopes, the ETX 125 EC and the 48cm Millennium Telescope currently under construction.